What We Do

 Building An Industry

-Today, there are major bottlenecks limiting the growth of a chestnut industry in the Northeast.
-Breadtree is working to address these pinch points, which will make it much less risky for other farmers to invest in growing chestnuts.
+Today, major bottlenecks limit the growth of a chestnut industry in the Northeast.
+Breadtree is working on a USDA-funded project to address these pinch points, making it much less risky for other farmers to invest in growing chestnuts.
 Between 2024-2030, we plan to:

 • Conduct global research to learn from processing techniques and designs in mature chestnut-producing regions all over the world (France, Italy, Turkey, Korea, Japan).